LSSTDESC/tables_io/docs/cookbook.md

 ### Read in a file to a specific format

-To read in a `Table-like` or `TableDict-like` object from a file to a specific tabular type, use the [`read`](#tables_io.io_utils.read.read) function.
+To read in a `Table-like` or `TableDict-like` object from a file to a specific tabular type, use the {py:func}`read <tables_io.io_utils.read.read>` function.
 You can supply the type via the `tType` argument, either as a string or as an integer.
 The allowed tabular types are listed in <project:./quickstart.md#supported-tabular-formats>.

 For example, to read in tables from an HDF5 file as `astropyTable` objects: